andrastantos/anachron/docs/cpu/introduction.rst

 Introduction
 ============

-Espresso is the main processor of the Anachronistic Computer (Anachron).
-It is a simple, low-end implementation of the `Brew <https://github.com/andrastantos/brew>`_ processor architecture.
+For the Anachronistic Computer, we need a properly anachronistic processor.
+As it turns out, I just have the design!
+I have been toying around with an instruction set design lately: the `Brew <https://github.com/andrastantos/brew>`_ architecture.
+Espresso, the main processor of the Anachronistic Computer is a simple, low-end implementation of this architecture.

 Espresso is a bit more than just a Brew implementation however.
 It contains a memory controller, a refresh generator and a DMA controller as well.